Tuesday, 22 December 2020

 Stanza 9

-Seeing the pirate, Belinda lost colour of her face due to fear.
+Seeing the pirate, Belinda lost the colour of her face due to fear.
 She started crying for help.
 Mustard, being too much terrified, ran away from the place.
 The kitten ran to the innermost part of the house and mouse ran to the deepest hole to hide themselves.
+This stanza is ironical as all the animals and Belinda who had boasted a lot of their of their bravery, ran away from the place and his themselves when it was right time to do an act of bravery.

 Stanza 10

 When all of them ran away to save themselves, Custard came forward showing lot of courage and made fearful sound like that of an engine.
-It clashed its tail and made a loud sound as if he was hitting the iron bars in a dungeon.
-The dragon made sounds, twisted its body in a circular motion and attacked the pirate in the manner a robin jumps on the worm to eat it.
+It clashed its tail and made a loud sound as if he was hitting the iron bars in a dungeon, an underground prison.
+The dragon made sounds, twisted its body in a circular motion and attacked the pirate in the manner a crow jumps on the worm to eat it.

 Stanza 11

 The pirate was little surprised and terrified, a bit.
-He drank little wine from his pocket container to make himself energised.
+He drank some drink, a drink mixed with rum from his pocket container to make himself energised.
 Then, he fired two bullets but, they did not hit Custard.
 Finally, Custard tore him into pieces and ate him.

 Stanza 12